 The first photos from season 6 were released in June, and feature Wright as Claire Underwood, the wife of Spacey’s character and — by the end of the fifth season — the new President of the U.S.

-Netflix has added two high-profile cast members to House of Cards season 6 as the award-winning series deals with the fallout of a scandal involving former star Kevin Spacey and the show’s impending conclusion.
+Netflix added two high-profile cast members to House of Cards season 6 as the award-winning series dealt with the fallout of the scandal involving former star Spacey and the show’s impending conclusion.